ajsaulsberry/BlipDrop/Readme.md

 1. Download or clone this repository.
 1. Open the solution in Visual Studio 2017 or higher.
 1. Select the **Blip.Drop** project.
+1. Open the _Web.config_ file in the project root and update the value of `connectionString` for the `ApplicationDbContext` connection string to point to a SQL Server database engine that exists on your local machine.
 1. Open a Package Manager Console window.
 1. Run: `update-database`.